Y-Xiang-hub/Bitcoin-Address-Behavior-Analysis/README.md

 - Yuexin Xiang wrote the original version of the Bitcoin ledger collection tool and graph initialization and finished machine-learning-powered data analysis including but not limited to preprocessing.

 ## Contact Information
-If you have any questions please feel free to contact me by e-mail at yuexin.xiang@cug.edu.cn
+If you have any questions please feel free to contact me by e-mail at yuexin.xiang@cug.edu.cn.

 ## Appendix
 | Feature       | Description                                                                                    |